joemoose/psiops/docs/playing.md

 The process for making an *action check* involves four steps:

 1. Select an *applicable Attribute*.
+See the following section [Choosing an Attribute](choose-an-applicable-attribute)
 2. Roll **2D6** and add the Attribute score.
 3. Compare the total to the results list.
 4. Apply the result.